je-sidestuff/AI-sandboxing/discussion/evolution1impls/Step6Prompt.md

-│       │   ├── repos/         (repos which we can see but not impact) │       │   └── files/         (arbitrary files we can read) │       └── write-spaces/      (places the agent may write - if modified will be reflected in the outside world) │           ├── agent-records/ (ALWAYS available for the agent to write) │           ├── dtt-canvas/    (agent may use declarative-tool-tools to make changes and/or request feedback)

-│           ├── repos/         (repos which we can see but not impact) │           └── files/         (arbitrary files we can read) ├── work/
+│       │   ├── repos/         (repos which we can see but not impact) │       │   └── files/         (arbitrary files we can read) │       └── write-spaces/      (places the agent may write - if modified will be reflected in the outside world) │           ├── agent-records/ (always available for the agent to write) │           ├── dtt-canvas/    (agent may use declarative-tool-tools to make changes and/or request feedback) │           ├── repos/         (repos which we can see but not impact) │           └── files/         (arbitrary folders and files we can modify) ├── work/
-│   ├── agent/        (slopspaces currently deployed)
+│   ├── ongoing/                                             (in-progress work)
-│   └── <signal-id>/
+│   │   └── WORKING-cat_webserver_container-1777744989.jsonl (ongoing work)
-│       └── SIGNAL.json  (work signal defining what to do)
+│   └── complete/
+│       └── COMPLETE-cat_webserver_1-1777744989.jsonl (completed work)
 └── agent-records/     (execution records)
+/agent/
+├── agent-worker/        (location where the currently deployed 'agent-worker' agent type slopspace MAY be deployed) │   ├── <metadata files> (files we use to identify our situation when the 'agent-worker' agent type has a slopspace deployed) │   ├── read-spaces/     (this folder exists when the 'agent-worker' agent type has a slopspace deployed) │   └── write-spaces/    (this folder exists when the 'agent-worker' agent type has a slopspace deployed) └── heuristic-request/   (location where the currently deployed 'heuristic-request' agent type slopspace MAY be deployed)
+    ├── <metadata files> (files we use to identify our situation when the 'heuristic-request' agent type has a slopspace deployed)
+    ├── read-spaces/     (this folder exists when the 'heuristic-request' agent type has a slopspace deployed) └── write-spaces/    (this folder exists when the 'heuristic-request' agent type has a slopspace deployed)

 ```

 In plain language - the slopspace lifecycle follows the process of: